Teddy Baguilat: Representative of Ifugao (2010 - 2019)

 Baguilat is the principal author of the Philippine Indigenous and Community Conserved Area Bill.
 He has also filed and supported several bills that focus on indigenous rights, such as the Cordillera Organic Law, the Chico River Basin Bill, the Indigenous Education Bill, and the Indigenous Barangay Bill.

 Other bills Baguilat has authored or supported include the Reproductive Health Bill, the Freedom of Information Bill, the SOGIE Equality Bill, the Universal Access to Quality Tertiary Education Act, the Higher Teacher's Pay Bill, the Divorce Bill, the National Land Use Act, the Free Wifi Law, the Department of Fisheries Bill, Philippine Mental Health Law, Expanded Maternity Leave Bill and the Philippine HIV and AIDS Policy Act.

 On February 9, 2018, the Ombudsman filed graft charges against Baguilat for the overpriced purchase of a secondhand vehicle in 2003, during his first term as Ifugao governor, and ordered his dismissal from government service.
 The Sandiganbayan ruled in favor of Baguilat on August 21, 2018, after government prosecutors failed to file the necessary petitions.
 On January 2, 2019, the Court of Appeals cleared Baguilat of all charges.

 Baguilat again ran for governor of Ifugao province in the 2019 election, but lost to Banaue mayor Jerry Dalipog.

 2022 Senate bid

 On October 8, 2021, Baguilat filed his candidacy for senator in the 2022 senatorial election running under Vice President Leni Robredo's senatorial ticket.
 Baguilat lost after placing 28th in the final results and garnering over 4.2 million votes.

+2025 party-list bid

+Baguilat was named as the president and the second nominee of Mamamayang Liberal party-list, which filed candidacy for the 2025 elections.
+However, the party-list only secured one seat for the 20th Congress, to be occupied by its first nominee, former Senator Leila de Lima.